-In order to provide the greatest possible transparency in the preparation of its financial statements to all stakeholders, the Group's management has decided to submit the information relating to the ICFR included in this section F of the Annual Corporate Governance Report for financial year 2021 prepared by the Group's management for review by the external auditor.
-Attached to this Annual Corporate Governance Report is the auditor's report on the information relating to the internal control over financial reporting system (ICFR) of Neinor Homes S.A. for the year ended 31 December 2021.
+The Group's Management, in order to provide the highest level of transparency regarding the preparation of its financial statements to all stakeholders, has decided to subject the information related to the ICFR, included in this section F of the Annual Corporate Governance Report for the 2024 financial year, prepared by the Group's Management, to external auditor review.
+Attached to this Annual Corporate Governance Report is the auditor's report on the internal control system over financial information (ICFR) of Neinor Homes S.A. for the financial year ending December 31, 2024.

-The external auditor's strategy since 2016 to focus the audit is based on reliance on controls, and information is therefore collected to establish how the entity addresses the risk of errors in relation to each of the significant business cycles (e.g. procurements, sales, stocks, etc.).
+Since 2016, the strategy of the external auditor for approaching the audit has been based on reliance on controls, which involves gathering information aimed at understanding how the entity is addressing the risks of errors for each of the significant business cycles (e.g. purchases, revenue recognition from standard sales, inventory valuation).

+G

-G IMPLEMENTATION OF CORPORATE GOVERNANCE RECOMMENDATIONS
+IMPLEMENTATION OF CORPORATE GOVERNANCE RECOMMENDATIONS